deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Will and I am excited to learn more about Git.
 My favorite Code School path is the Ruby path!

+*Git
+*Ruby
+*JavaScript